theocharides/boston_sim/README.md

 ## Overview

-The simulator adds specified housing production targets to Boston parcels where residential unit capacity exists.
-Residential units are allocated to parcels based on market strength and acquisition cost.
-The simulator recomputes neighborhood accessibility for each parcel based on housing and ammenity growth, and updates parcel values based on changing walkability scores for a user-defined number of time steps.
+This Boston simulator allocates housing units to Boston parcels where residential unit capacity exists.
+Residential units are allocated based on market strength and acquisition cost.
+The simulator recomputes neighborhood accessibility for each parcel based on housing and ammenity growth.
+Parcel prices then update as parcels walkability scores are updated.

 ## Preprocessing